What’s at Stake

 This highly interactive training is tailored to experienced criminal legal system trainers in the following domains:

-• Community corrections officers (probation, parole, and pre-trial services)
+• Community corrections officers (probation, parole, and pretrial services)

 • Court personnel

-• Healthcare providers (physical and behavioral health)
+• Healthcare providers (physical and behavioral health) who work with adults who are involved in the criminal legal system

 • Human service providers who work with adults in contact with the criminal legal system